 Alice Gaby (Associate Professor in Linguistics at Monash University) will consider the broader history and future of Indigenous languages around Australia.

-Richard Broome (Emeritus Professor of History at La Trobe University) will consider the effects of European settlement on indigenous languages and how historians might use recovered languages.
+Leonie Stevens (Monash Indigenous Studies Centre and author of 'Me Write Myself': The Free Aboriginal Inhabitants of Van Diemen's Land at Wybalenna, 1832-47) will consider the effects of European settlement on indigenous languages and how historians might use recovered languages.

 Alistair Thomson, President of Oral History Australia, will facilitate the discussion.